microsoft/ScottishSummit24-Pipelines/lab2/README.md

 In this lab, you will go though the following tasks:

-- Creating A Solution
+✅ Creating A Canvas App With Power Apps Copilot
-- Setting your preferred solution
+✅ Create A Solution
-- Creating A Canvas App With Power Apps Copilot
+✅ Add Required Components To Solution

 ## ☑️ Task 1: Create a solution